Islington’s Hatton Garden heist alarms expert ordered to pay £6 million

 Michael Seed, who was sentenced to ten years in jail for his part in the burglary of 73 safe deposit boxes at Hatton Garden, must hand over £5,997,684.93 within the next three months or face another seven years inside.

-The 60-year-old, who wore a bright ginger wig and became known as ‘Basil’, was found guilty of conspiracy to burgle and conspiracy to conceal the proceeds in March 2019.
+The 60-year-old, also known as Basil after his bright ginger wig, was found guilty of conspiracy to burgle and conspiracy to conceal the proceeds in March 2019.

 Seed evaded capture for three years after the crime – which took place over the 2015 Easter weekend – until police raided his Liverpool Road council flat on March 27 in 2018.